-Since the Company is not authorised to provide portfolio management or investment advice services, the Company is not subject to the risk relating to this K-factor.
+As the Company did not provide portfolio management or investment advice services during the year ending 31 December 2024, the Company was not subject to the risk relating to this K-factor.

-4.3.1.2.
 K-CMH: Clients Money Held

 K-CMH captures the risk of potential for harm where an investment firm holds the money of its clients, taking into account whether they are on its own balance sheet or in third-party accounts and arrangements under applicable national law provided that client money is safeguarded in the event of bankruptcy, insolvency, or entry into resolution or administration of the investment firm.